Sometimes, you may need more information about one specific student in your classroom. This is where the Analytics' Student overview comes in handy.

 6. Show schoolwide events

-By default, events from the Collective Feedback and School Store features are not displayed or taken in account on the graphs or in the views.
+By default, events from the Student Boost and School Store features are not displayed or taken in account on the graphs or in the views.
 Enable this option if you want to include this data in your overview.
 The graphs and data are updated only when you click Filter.

 Any changes made to the options only take effect when you click the Filter button, which updates the graphs and data displayed on the page.